 You can make lifestyle changes that prevent your teeth from becoming discolored.
 One thing you probably need to do is to cut back on drinking coffee and quit smoking.
 Smokers and coffee drinkers are at high risk of teeth discoloration.
 To make sure your dental health remains optimal, brush and floss daily and use a mouth wash or rinse to keep tooth decay at bay.
-Visit your local dental office for professional tooth cleaning to be done regularly.
+Visit your local dental clinic for professional tooth cleaning to be done regularly.
 A family dentistry specialist can advise on how to prevent discoloration.

 How to treat/prevent teeth discoloration

 There are different forms of treatment for teeth discoloration mainly depending on the cause.
 They include:

 - Regular tooth cleaning: Brushing and flossing teeth regularly can help to prevent discoloration from getting worse.